A Dynamic Duo for Greater DE&I

 At Balfour Beatty, diversity, equity and inclusion (DE&I) is prioritized in everything we do.
 From recruiting and hiring practices to trade partnerships, internal employee programs and more, we aim to ensure our teammates and partners feel safe, respected and accepted in the communities where we work.

 In Seattle, the team at Howard S. Wright (HSW), a Balfour Beatty company, is championing their commitment to diversity and inclusion by hosting Diverse Partner Engagement meetings.
-Spearheaded by Director of BIM/VDC Elizabeth Angel and Assistant Project Manager Tara Harrington, these outreach meetings invited small, minority and women-owned businesses and enterprises (SMWBEs) to have one-on-one interactions with our expert teammates.
+Spearheaded by Director of BIM/VDC Elizabeth Angel, these outreach meetings create opportunities for small, minority and women-owned businesses and enterprises (SMWBEs) to have one-on-one interactions with our expert teammates.

 The larger Diverse Partner Engagement meeting will happen every other year and other engagement and outreach opportunities, whether virtual or in-person, will continue to occur throughout the year to support project needs.